RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/20-guidelines.md

    - A call to action <strong>does not</strong> stack to increase the amount of space
    - Text will expand when translated to some languages

-  {% example palette="light",
-    alt="Image of two secondary navigations comparing the character counts of a call to action", src="../nav-secondary-guidelines-slot-3-text.png" %}
+  ![Image of two secondary navigations comparing the character counts of a call to action][nav-secondary-guidelines-slot-3-text] {style="margin-block: var(--rh-space-2xl, 32px);"}

   ### Maximum uses and character count
   If there are fewer links and menus in Slot 2, text labels can be longer.
 If there are more links and menus, text labels need to be shorter to avoid cluttering.